pdf-raku/Font-FreeType-raku/lib/Font/FreeType/BitMap.md

   Used to calculate the padding at the end of each row.

-- Buf()

-  Returns the raw pixel buf for the rendered glyph.

 - pixels

     Returns a numeric shaped array of dimensions $.width and $height.